NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 Following the same pattern we used for the servers, we can add a new member to our `arithmetic-workspace` to contain the shared functionality for the clients. <br>
 Let's call this library `file_monitor` and refactor our workspace to include two different subfolders: one for the server-related libraries and one for the client-related ones.

+It's worth mentioning that while the `file_monitor` library will be imported by both clients, it's not a dependency of the servers, so it won't be included in the server's manifest file.

 The final structure of the workspace will look like this: